-The first step in developing your personal or family money management plan is determining what you want to achieve with your money.
+The first step in developing your personal money management plan is determining what you want to achieve with your money.
 You may have multiple goals, such as to:

 - Save for retirement